mindbox/grav-book-of-condolences/readme.md

 | `make build`     | build frontend code for release       |
 | `make jsmin`     | quick build of js for release         |
 | `make cssmin`    | quick build of css for release        |

+## Working with ddev

+We provide [ddev](https://ddev.com/) settings here.
+But be aware that setting you may apply in the admin interface, might only modify settings files in `/user/env`.
+So make sure to modify the settings in the live/production enviroment or do it by hand in user/config`.

 ## Deploying to Docker